 Vaccines are the most effective preventive healthcare intervention ever deployed, and save between 2 and 3 million lives every year worldwide.
 The Vaccines for Emerging and Endemic Diseases theme will provide a key bridge between researchers at the University of Oxford and Oxfordshire’s NHS teaching hospitals.
 It will focus on the creation and clinical development of new vaccines against a wide range of infectious diseases, and will also extend the use of leading vaccine technologies into immunotherapy (treatments that boost the immune system to help it fight infectious diseases, chronic diseases and cancer).

 The University of Oxford now has one of the largest university-based vaccine centres in the world, with a wide range of vaccine development programmes.
+The Theme is headed by Prof Adrian Hill from the Jenner Institute together with Prof Andrew Pollard from the Oxford Vaccine Group.
 Most of the new vaccines which we are developing and testing have been designed in our local research laboratories.

-The Theme is headed by Prof Adrian Hill from the Jenner Institute together with Prof Andrew Pollard from the Oxford Vaccine Group.
-The research programmes of the Theme are closely aligned with the priorities of the Department of Health (DH) and cover four major research areas:
+The research programmes of the Theme are closely aligned with the priorities of the Department of Health and Social Care (DHSC) and cover four major research areas:

-We are undertaking research on the burden of respiratory syncytial virus (RSV) in children and adults to underpin future NHS programmes for the control of RSV, which can cause serious disease in babies and in the elderly, and investigating biomarkers associated with severity or susceptibility to disease.
-The aim is to inform and support development of new vaccines and monoclonal antibodies to prevent RSV and to reduce unnecessary antibiotic use.
+We are undertaking research on the burden of respiratory syncytial virus (RSV) in children and adults to underpin future NHS programmes for the control of RSV, which can cause serious disease in babies and the elderly.
+We are investigating biomarkers associated with severity or susceptibility to the disease.
+The aim is to inform and support development of new vaccines and monoclonal antibodies to prevent RSV and reduce unnecessary antibiotic use.

-We are testing the hypothesis that the UK immunisation programme could be redesigned with fewer vaccine doses, thereby saving the NHS money.
+Additionally, we are testing the hypothesis that the UK immunisation programme could be redesigned with fewer vaccine doses, thereby saving the NHS money.